neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

 http://timesink.be/quizbot

 ## Write-up
+> TL;DR: The steps will describe the way we got to the answer for our own learning records.
+If you just want to know what the answer was, jump to the [solution](#solution)

+### Steps
 When you follow the link above, you get a page asking you to answer a question:

 ![Opening page](opening_page.png)